Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

-## 6. Security Design
+## 6. Risks and Security Design
-This document was generated with the assistance of ChatGPT, which provided efficient and well-structured explanations for our chosen security measures.
+This was generated with the assistance of ChatGPT, which provided efficient and well-structured explanations for our chosen security measures.
 It helped articulate our reasoning more clearly and concisely than I could have expressed on my own, ensuring a thorough and well-documented approach to our security design.

 ### i.
 Authentication and Authorization
 To secure user accounts and prevent unauthorized access, I chose **OAuth** for authentication.
 This is an industry-standard approach that removes the need for our game to store and manage passwords directly, reducing security risks.